Frequently Asked Questions

 - Does this browser collect

-The only way to truly know that the browser is protecting your private information, is if the browser sends zero unwanted requests anywhere.
+The only way to truly know that the browser is unquestionably privacy-respecting, is if it sends zero requests anywhere, like Orion.
 This can be verified by

 launching a network proxy (Charles

-Snitch are good choices on macOS) and checking if your browser is sending information anywhere.
+Snitch are good options on macOS) and checking if your browser is sending information anywhere.

-Secondly, business model defines incentives.
-Companies producing popular, free, open-source browsers also 'magically' make
+Business model is the second major factor as it defines incentives.
+Browser companies producing popular, free, open-source browsers also 'magically' make

-With Orion, you are using a browser that is verifiably respecting your privacy,
+With Orion, you are using a browser that is zero telemetry and

-does everything it can to protect your privacy on the web by default and has a business model that aligns our interest with
+does everything to protect your privacy on the web by default and has a business model that aligns our interest with

 yours, never needing or collecting your private information.